dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 The best way to exploit the spatial locality of the caches is to make sequential memory accesses.
 By doing so, we enable the hardware prefetching mechanism (see [@sec:HwPrefetch]) to recognize the memory access pattern and bring in the next chunk of data ahead of time.
 An example of Row-major versus Column-Major traversal is shown in [@lst:CacheFriend].
 Notice, that there is only one tiny change in the code (swapped `col` and `row` subscripts), but it has a significant impact on performance.

 The code on the left is not cache-friendly because it skips the `NCOLS` elements on every iteration of the inner loop.
-This results in a very inefficient use of caches.
+This results in a very inefficient use of caches: we aren't making full use of the entire prefetched cache line before it gets evicted.
 In contrast, the code on the right accesses elements of the matrix in the order in which they are laid out in memory.
+This guarantees that the cache line will be fully used before it gets evicted.
 Row-major traversal exploits spatial locality and is cache-friendly.
 Figure @fig:ColRowMajor illustrates the difference between the two traversal patterns.

 Listing: Cache-friendly memory accesses.